dell/omnia/docs/source/Logging/ControlPlaneLogs.rst

 Control plane logs
 -------------------

-All log files can be viewed via CLI.
-Alternatively, most log files can be viewed via the Dashboard tab ( |Dashboard| ) on the grafana UI.
+All log files can be viewed using CLI.
+Alternatively, most log files can be viewed using the Dashboard tab ( |Dashboard| ) on the grafana UI.

 .. caution:: It is not recommended to delete the below log files or the directories they reside in.

 .. note:: Log files are rotated periodically as a storage consideration.
 To customize how often logs are rotated, edit the ``/etc/logrotate.conf`` file on the node.

-Below is a list of all logs available to Loki and can be accessed on the dashboard:
+Below is a list of all logs available to Loki and can be accessed from the dashboard:

 .. csv-table:: Log files
    :file: ../Tables/ControlPlaneLogs.csv